 This paper introduces new perspectives on gameplay modeling and analysis, leveraging the current state of the art, based on gameplay, to a level where the game provenance can aid the detection of gameplay issues.
 This knowledge can help on (1) confirming the hypotheses formulated by the beta tester, (2) supporting developers for a better gameplay design, (3) identifying issues not reported by testers, and (4) data-mining behavior patterns from individual sessions or groups of sessions.

-The provenance visualization can happen both on-the-fly or in post-mortem sessions.
+The provenance visualization can happen both on-the-fly or post-mortem sessions.
 It allows the discovery of issues that contributed to specific game flows and results achieved throughout the gaming session.
 This analysis can be used on games to improve understanding of the game flow and identifying actions that influenced the outcome, aiding developers to understand why events happened the way they did.
 It can also be used to analyze a game story development, how it was generated, and which events affected it.

-Currently, we do not make inferences to the user, but let the user or developers to decide what needs to be inferred.
+Currently, we do not make inferences to the user, but let the user or developers decide what needs to be inferred.
 However, we provide the necessary tools to create inference rules, like filters and collapses (both for vertices and edges).
 Studies in this area can be made in order to identify information that can be omitted from the user without affecting the overall analysis.
 Another interesting research is to automatically identify patterns in the game flow.
 Lastly, we are working on different graph visualization layouts and also studying the possibility of using game provenance in educational digital games to aid in the understanding of the concepts taught in the game.

 Acknowledgments.
 We would like to thank CNPq, FAPERJ, and CAPES for the financial support.